DawnbrandBots/yaml-yugi-ko/README.md

 If a column does not apply to the type of card, leave it blank, as it will be ignored anyway.

 Required columns:
+- All: `name` should have ruby text annotated using HTML markup like `ocg-override.csv`
 - Spell/Trap: `requirement` and `effect`.
 - Main Deck Effect Monster: `requirement` and `effect`.
 Do not specify the effect type in `effect`.
   Fill in `summoning_condition` if needed, e.g. Maximum Monsters, Cyber Dragon.
 - Fusion Effect Monster: `materials`, `requirement`, and `effect`.
 Do not specify the effect type in `effect`.
-- Non-Effect Monster: `text`.
-For Fusion Non-Effect Monsters, this is the `materials`.
+- Non-Effect Monster: `non_effect_monster_text`.
+This means the flavour text for Normal Monsters and the `materials` for Fusion Non-Effect Monsters.

 **[`rush-prerelease.csv`](./rush-prerelease.csv)**